halfdecadehangover/halfdecadehangover/README.md

 　✦ Interests: My own OCs duh, planes, tanks, guns, sabres, American Revolution, England, Kingdom of France, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.

-　✦ If you want to know more just ask. ok? ok..
+　✦ If you want to know more just ask

-　✦ Check out this cool carrd: https://endoresource.carrd.co/#

 **Please Do Not Follow If: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), anti-alterhumanity, fakeclaimers, sysmedicalists/system exclusionists ...**

 I know DNI lists dont always work.
 I do not block people often but I am not afraid to do so.